The Monstera Borsigiana is one of the numerous Monstera types commonly grown as houseplants in temperate climate zones.

 Deep watering is a great practice when watering a swiss cheese plant, This means to keep watering the plant till it flows out the drainage holes of the pot.

-The most recommended fertilizer type to use on a Monstera borsigiana plant is liquid fertilizer.
+The most recommended fertilizer type to use on a Monstera borsigiana plant is an organic liquid fertilizer.
 This is because the roots of the borsigiana are quite delicate and the liquid is the safest fertilizer for delicate roots.